srobroek/simple-app/README.md

 kapp delete -a simple-app
 ```

 There is currently no functionality in kbld to remove pushed images from registry.
+There are instructions at the end of the large lab that will delete these images, and your instructor will run a clean-up script after class is finished.

 ## Directory Layout